wilsonchangjy/tairot/README.md

 # Changelog
 **Version 1.04**
 Added Gallery; users will be able to publish and view readings from themselves and other anonymous users.
-This is done when users swipe right/left to dismiss the card after a reading.
+This is done when users swipe right to dismiss the card after a reading.

 **Version 1.03**
 Style changes made to ensure the card's ASCII artwork displays closer to Asya's original designs.